 If you love this matcha latte…

-- Sift your matcha so it is lump-free (This step is optional).
+- Sift your matcha so it is lump-free.

 - Spoon the matcha into a large mug.
-Add the hot water and coconut milk and whisk briskly, in an up and down motion, until frothy - about 30 seconds or so.
-(You can also use a small kitchen whisk if you don't have a matcha whisk).
+Add the hot water and whisk briskly, in an up and down motion, until frothy - about 30 seconds or so.
+Add the coconut milk and whisk until well combined.